ericvids/magis/README.md

 Setup Instructions
 ==================

-1. Install Unity Hub, then on the Installs menu, click Add and select Unity 2019.1.8f1 (latest stable version as of this writing).
+1. Install Unity Hub, then on the Installs menu, click Add and select Unity 2019.1.x (where x is the latest stable version).
 When prompted for modules to add to your install, add Android Build Support, Android SDK & NDK Tools (inside Android Build Support), iOS Build Support and Vuforia Augmented Reality Support.

 2. Open the arengine/ folder in Unity via Unity Hub's Projects menu.
 To decrease initial loading time, select your main deployment platform under Target Platform (either Android or iOS).